Origin of the large topological Hall effect in the EuCd$_2$Sb$_2$ antiferromagnet: Conversion of resistivity to conductivity

 \section{Conversion of resistivity to conductivity}

-Fig.~\ref{components_conductivities} shows the field dependence of the $\rho_{\rm xx}$ in longitudinal (a) and transverse fields (c), and corresponding conductivities, (b) and (d), respectively, for various temperatures from 2 to 150 K. Magnetoconductivity shown in Fig.~\ref{components_conductivities}(b) and (d), was calculated as: $\sigma_{xx}= \rho_{xx}/ (\rho_{xy}^{2}+\rho_{xx}^{2})$.
-Fig.~\ref{components_conductivities_Hall}(a) shows the temperature dependence of the longitudinal resistivity $\rho_{xx}$ and corresponding conductivity (calculated as $\sigma_{xx}=1/ \rho_{xx}$).
+Figure~S4 shows the field dependence of the $\rho_{\rm xx}$ in longitudinal (a) and transverse fields (c), and corresponding conductivities, (b) and (d), respectively, for various temperatures from 2 to 150 K. Magnetoconductivity shown in Fig.~S4(b) and (d), was calculated as: $\sigma_{xx}= \rho_{xx}/ (\rho_{xy}^{2}+\rho_{xx}^{2})$.
+Figure~S5(a) shows the temperature dependence of the longitudinal resistivity $\rho_{xx}$ and corresponding conductivity (calculated as $\sigma_{xx}=1/ \rho_{xx}$).
 The residual resistivity ratio ($\rho_{xx}(300\rm K)/\rho_{xx}(40\rm K)$) for our sample is 1.93, very close to 2 reported in \cite{Su2020}, indicating a very similar crystal quality.